 Dr Alessandra Ferrandino is a teacher and researcher at DISAFA – University of Turin, Italy.

-Vinifera Teaching: Dr Ferrandino teaches “Secondary metabolites in the grapevine” in the second year of the programme.
+Vinifera Teaching: Dr Ferrandino lectures on “Secondary metabolites in the grapevine” in the second year of the Vinifera EuroMaster programme.

-Research Interests: Her research activity in viticulture and grapevine biology focuses on the influences exerted by environment, genotype and their interaction on secondary metabolite accumulation (polyphenols and volatiles) in vegetative and reproductive organs.
-Understanding the relations existing among grapevine/soil/climate allows indepth study of many important practical aspects such as viticulture landscape, wine quality, nutraceutical benefits of grape and derived-product consumption.
-More recently, she has focused her attention on the accumulation of polyphenols in vegetative organs, as a key factor to study grapevine susceptibility to pathogens, in the frame of offering new insights to the concept of sustainability in viticulture.
-She collaborated with many Italian and European colleagues, particularly in France, Spain and Germany.
+Research Interests: Alessandra’s research activity in viticulture and grapevine biology focuses on the influences exerted by environment, genotype and their interaction on secondary metabolite accumulation (polyphenols and volatiles) in vegetative and reproductive organs.
+Understanding the relations existing among grapevine/soil/climate allows an indepth study of many important practical aspects.
+These include such areas as viticulture landscape, wine quality, nutraceutical benefits of grape and derived-product consumption.
+More recently, she has focused her attention on the accumulation of polyphenols in vegetative organs.
+This is a key factor to study grapevine susceptibility to pathogens, in the framework of offering new insights to the concept of sustainability in viticulture.
+She collaborates with many Italian and European colleagues, particularly in France, Spain and Germany.